JimmyKenMerchant/RaspberryPi/v3d_test/README.md

 * I determined that the 3D pipeline should be simple.
 A process of shading means a pair of executing binning and rendering control lists.
 A process shades a 3D object.
 Note that the rendering control list can store color to the framebuffer.

-* Tile Buffer (TLB) seems implemented buffers for color, z, and stencil in V3D.
+* Tile Buffer (TLB) seems to be implemented buffers for color, z, and stencil in V3D.
+Tiled rendering saves the size of buffer smaller than basic rendering.
+V3D only holds TLB for up to 64 * 64 pixels.

 * The z/alpha blending are considered external processes.
 To get a depth buffer, you can code another fragment shader to store the z value as color in TLB, i.e., it means another shading is needed.
 The z/alpha blending of two 3D objects needs two sets of color shading, depth shading, and z/alpha blending.
 To execute z/alpha blending, you may need a user program.
 The user program may be good if you utilize multiple QPUs.
 Available color formats are different among display drivers, so the user program can convert the color format to fit with a display driver.
 For example, you want to display a TFT LCD, it would be needed to convert 32-bit ARGB8888 color to 16-bit RGB565 color.

 * I use the ARBG8888 format (the alpha channel is MSB).
 It is useful to display a monitor through HDMI and RCA outputs.

-* In my testing, rendering control lists can load and store color in TLB to a self-defined buffer by item No. 27 or No. 29 for loading, item.
+* In my testing, rendering control lists can load and store color in TLB to a user-defined buffer by item No. 27 or No. 29 for loading, item.
 No. 26 or No. 28 for storing.
 Make sure to place item No. 115 after No. 27 or No. 29.
 Place item No. 115 before No. 26 and No. 28.
 To reflect loaded color, disable color buffer clear.
 The color data is stored with tile order (32 * 32 pixels or 64 * 64 pixels depending on the setting).
 Multisample mode stores color for a pixel 4 times, so Multisample mode needs data bytes 4 times as many as Non-multisample mode for a buffer.
 However I don't use these items to simplify the pipeline.

 **About 2D Pipeline**